 Make creative garden chairs by recycling your old tires, because what goes better than horticulture and recycled materials?
 Need more chair inspiration?
 Here’s how to build an Adirondack chair.

-Use an Old Eyeglass Case for Hardware Storage
+Old Eyeglass Case

 My wife has a drawer full of old eyeglass cases, so I repurposed them to store small things like drill bits and screws.
 I stick a case in my shirt pocket when I’m working and toss it into a toolbox when I’m done.
 It’s much easier than digging around for small stuff in the bottom of my tool apron. — reader Norm Smith.
 Plus: How to organize anything with pegboard.